 Excise tax fraud is driven by legislative differences and varying excise tax rates applied by different Member States.

 The main areas of excise fraud in Europe include:

-- smuggling or the illegal importation of excise goods
+- the smuggling or illegal importation of excise goods

-- illegal manufacturing, that is the unlicensed production and counterfeiting of excise goods
+- the illegal manufacture of excise goods

 - diversion, which involves diverting goods without paying excise duty.

-According to KPMG, EU governments lost EUR 11.3 billion in 2015 due to counterfeit and contraband tobacco.
-This stolen revenue could have been used to fund vital public services such as schools, hospitals and infrastructure.
-KMPG also estimated that almost 10 % of all the cigarettes consumed in the EU were counterfeit or contraband.
+According to KPMG, 48 billion illicit cigarettes were consumed in the EU in 2016, depriving EU governments of EUR 10.2 billion in tax.
+KMPG also estimated that almost 9 % of all the cigarettes consumed in the EU were counterfeit or contraband.